We Must Pay Attention To What’s Happening In Nigeria

 In Lagos, Nigeria, on the evening of October 20, men in military uniform reportedly fired live rounds at peaceful protesters demanding an end to police brutality; at least 12 people were killed, and many others injured.

-Lagos is the economic capital of the country, and the shooting happened at the tollgate bordering the upscale neighbourhood of Lekki, punctuating two weeks of multi-city demonstrations aiming to disband the Special Anti-Robbery Squad (SARS).
+Lagos is the economic capital of the country, and the shooting happened at the tollgate bordering the upscale neighborhood of Lekki, punctuating two weeks of multi-city demonstrations aiming to disband the Special Anti-Robbery Squad (SARS).
 Young Nigerians criticized the rogue police unit for preying on them, especially those with dreadlocks, tattoos, laptops, flashy cars, and iPhones.

 Before shots rang out, eyewitnesses claimed security cameras were disconnected along with the large electronic billboard that provided light to the area, suggesting a premeditated move by the government to conceal evidence.